kndl/my-life-prompted/_pages/current_workshop_offering.md

 So if you’re looking for work, I want to support you on your journey.
 And I’ll be honest, I have a bigger agenda: I hope this leads to a life-long journaling practice for you.
 This workshop is free so that you can focus entirely on writing and crafting your vision of what’s next.

 ### What is next?
 Register for this free workshop and start writing.
 Pick one of the four start dates.
-Starting on the date you picked, you’ll get a prompt a day for the next 30 days.
+Starting on the date you choose, you’ll get one prompt a day for the next 30 days.

 {% endtab %}

 {% tab sections About %}

 I’m your workshop host, Emily Anne Nava.
 I started my own writing business, [Tumbleweed Pioneer](https://tumbleweedpioneer.com/), in 2023.
 Since then I’ve led a number of prompts-based writing workshops.
 It’s a practice I feel passionate about because this writing method led to my own creative unblocking.
 I’ve written since I was a young child, but chose a career in the tech industry until I felt the pull grow stronger and stronger to commit to my creative calling.
 Now I work as a full-time writer, choosing the projects and clients that fulfill me.
-Prompts aren’t the only thing that contributed to my path, but they have been a huge part of it and I want to share the practice with others.
+Prompts aren’t the only thing that contributed to my path, but they have been a huge part of it, and I want to share the practice with others.

 Through the process of working with my clients, I’ve developed a unique and inspiring way for people to start trusting themselves and their voice.
 And I am a firm believer that having more people in touch with their creative selves in this world is a great thing!